 Classloader will load the Java class file and is a subsystem of JVM.
 When we run a Java program it will be loaded by classloader.
 You can create a customized class loader which has to extend the classloader class.
 Java has three built-in classloader-

 - Bootstrap ClassLoader-: This is the superclass of the Extension ClassLoader.
 It enables the loading of rt.jar files which holds Java standard edition class files.

-- Extension ClassLoader: This classloader is the subclass of Bootstrap classloader and the parent for the system classloader.
+- Extension ClassLoader: This classloader is the subclass of the Bootstrap classloader and the parent for the system classloader.
 It will help in loading the jar files from the extension directory.

-- System ClassLoader: Also known as the application classloader and is a child of Extension classloader.
+- System ClassLoader: Also known as the application classloader and is a child of the Extension classloader.
 It helps in loading the class file from the classpath.
 You can change the classpath using -cp or the -classpath command.
 Classpath points to the current directory by default.

 2. Class Area